🔴Is Trump About To Start A War? 2025-10-22 18:06

 We were sold a false pill of goods on Furbies.

-Remember, like he tells you when he's hungry.
+Remember, like, he tells you when he's hungry.

 It's like, oh, censor.

-It's a it's the tongue is a button.
+The tongue is a button.

 It's funny.

-It was a Tamagotchi with fur.
+It was a Kamagotchi with fur.

-We've got an increase in value.
+It's going to increase in value.

-It's gonna be a collectible item.
+It's going to be a collectible item.

 Yeah.

-And it was like you weren't cool.
+And I was like, you weren't cool.

 You weren't cool if you didn't have one.